NotShige/OnixClientFaq/README.md

 [Download it here.](https://cdn.discordapp.com/attachments/833457218040758272/884252116355526726/onixui.mcpack) Thanks to rice#2532 (aka Riceexe) for skidding Hjn's ui.
 ```
 Also Remember:
-THIS IS BEING GIVEN AS IS
+THIS IS BEING GIVEN AS IS,
 THERE WILL BE NO UPDATES,
 THERE WILL BE NO BUG FIXES,
 THERE WILL BE NO SUPPORT